 Consider acupuncture.
-It is a totally different system from western medicine based on life force or “chi”.
-When first introduced it hadn’t been studied by western science but it had a whole cultural tradition behind it.
-Westerners tried it and got results and even now western science acknowledges results (sometimes) but can’t explain it.
+It is a totally different system from Western medicine based on life force or “chi”.
+When first introduced it hadn’t been studied by Western science but it had a whole cultural tradition behind it.
+Westerners tried it and got results and even now Western science acknowledges results but can’t explain it.

 India also has its own medical system though it is less well known in the west than Traditional Chinese Medicine.
 It is called Ayurveda and uses herbs from India such as neem and peelu.
 I personally find an ayurvedic-based tooth paste more effective for sensitive teeth than chemically compounded toothpastes.